Effective multiplicative independence of 3 singular moduli: Class numbers, denominators, isogenies

 \subsubsection{(Almost) $2$-elementary discriminants}

 We will need a slight generalization of the notion of a $2$-elementary group.
 A finite abelian group~$G$ will be called \textit{almost $2$-elementary} if it has a $2$-elementary subgroup of index~$2$.
-This means that either~$G$ is $2$-elementary, or it is ${\Z/4\Z}$ times a $2$-elementary group.
+This means that either~$G$ is $2$-elementary, or it is ${\calC_4}$ times a $2$-elementary group.
+Recall that we denote by $\calC_m$ the cyclic group of order~$m$.

-We call a discriminant (almost) $2$-elementary if so is its class group.
+We call a discriminant (almost) $2$-elementary if its class group is so.
 (Almost) $2$-elementary discriminants can be conveniently characterized in terms of the $2$-rank, see Subsection~\ref{ssstwor}: